-If you have ever been to Disneyland with kids, then you know what it’s like to stand in LONG lines just waiting for your child to get a 10 second meet-and-greet with Mickey Mouse.
+If you have ever been to Disneyland or Disney World with kids, then you know what it’s like to stand in LONG lines just waiting for your child to get a 10 second meet-and-greet with Mickey Mouse.
 You smile, snap a quick picture, and you’re on your way to the next long character line.

 That was NOT our experience AT ALL with meeting Disney characters in Hawaii at Aulani, A Disney Resort and Spa.
 Our two year old son, Austin, got to repeatedly see character after character, and he had minutes (not seconds) of time to interact and “hang out” with them!